Medical Lab Technician Certification – MLT (ASCP)

 Search For Schools

 Medical lab technicians (MLT) assist doctors and other specialists by performing a wide array of tests on blood, tissue, and other bodily fluids, the results of which can then be used to diagnose and treat patients.
 Due to their responsibilities, medical lab technicians work in laboratory settings, often in doctors’ offices or hospitals.
-The job outlook for these healthcare workers is fairly promising, as well, with the Bureau of Labor Statistics (BLS 2019) predicting an 11 percent growth in jobs from 2018 to 2028 among medical lab technologists and technicians, an increase of 35,100 jobs in absolute terms.
+The job outlook for these healthcare workers is fairly promising, as well, with the Bureau of Labor Statistics (BLS 2020) predicting a 7 percent growth in jobs from 2018 to 2028 among medical lab technologists and technicians, an increase of 24,7000 jobs in absolute terms.

 An individual hoping to work as a medical lab technician must complete educational and other requirements if they wish to obtain certification through the American Society for Clinical Pathology (ASCP), one of the primary licensing bodies for the profession.
 Certification is not a prerequisite for employment countrywide, although a number of states do require MLTs to pursue licensure before practicing, namely California, Florida, Georgia, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Rhode Island, Tennessee, and West Virginia, as well as Puerto Rico.